camunda/camunda-docs/docs/self-managed/setup/deploy/openshift/redhat-openshift.md

 ```shell
 cp /tmp/camunda-platform-CHART_VERSION/values.yml  /tmp/camunda-platform-CHART_VERSION/my-values.yml
 ```
-6. Install the Camunda chart.
+6. Install the Camunda chart with the patched SCCs (`/tmp/camunda-platform-CHART_VERSION/openshift/values.yaml`) and the post-renderer scrip (`/tmp/camunda-platform-CHART_VERSION/openshift/patch.sh`):

 :::warning
 If using a post-renderer, you **must** use the post-renderer whenever you update your release, not just during the initial installation.
 Failure to do so will result in the default values being reapplied, potentially preventing some services from starting.